hund030/TeamsFx_Wiki_review/{Debug}-Teams-Toolkit-Prerequisites-Checker.md

 ### NodeNotSupported (Azure Functions)

-> Node.js (*node_version*) is not in the supported version list (v14, v16).
+> Node.js (*node_version*) is not in the supported version list (v14, v16, v18).

-When `Azure` is selected as the hosting type and the project contains Azure Functions, only LTS versions (v14 and v16) of Node.js are supported by Teams Toolkit currently, please make sure the installed Node.js meets this requirement.
+When `Azure` is selected as the hosting type and the project contains Azure Functions, only LTS versions (v14, v16, v18) of Node.js are supported by Teams Toolkit currently, please make sure the installed Node.js meets this requirement.
 In addition, **Node v16 (LTS)** would be recommended to be installed.

 To resolve this please refer to [How to install Node.js?](#how-to-install-nodejs) to install the supported version of `Node.js`.